 The Telltale Signs of Fall in Oregon

-The 2018 Hunting Season in Oregon has started off successfully.
 Marketing some of Oregon’s very best big game ranches has its benefits: I get to see some of the biggest animals taken each year, and often get to hear the riveting stories that go along with the hunts.
-There have been some real trophies taken already.
+Each year, there continue to have been some real trophies taken.

-I was able to catch up with Justin Aamodt of Diamond A Guides, who has been guiding hunters at Flying S Ranch since 2002.
+Last year, I was able to catch up with Justin Aamodt of Diamond A Guides, who has been guiding hunters at Flying S Ranch since 2002.
 “This year I harvested my best bull ever during archery season (330 green score) and have seen one equally large bull and three larger bulls,” said Justin.
 “The biggest bull will score 360-365.
-In the past, the ranch has produced bulls scoring 356, 381 and 394.
-These are all world-class bulls on the best valued ranch on the market.”
+In the past, the ranch has produced bulls scoring 356, 381, and 394.
+These are all world-class bulls on the best-valued ranch on the market.”